Astor family: Founding family members

 John Jacob's fur-trading company established a Columbia River trading post at Fort Astoria in 1811, the first United States community on the Pacific coast.
 He financed the overland Astor Expedition in 1810–1812 to reach the outpost, which was in the then-disputed Oregon Country.
 Control of Fort Astoria played a key role in British and American territorial claims on the region.

 John and George's brother Henry (born Heinrich) (1754–1833) also emigrated to America.
 Henry was a horse-racing enthusiast, and purchased a thoroughbred named Messenger, who had been brought from England to America in 1788.
-The horse became the founding sire of all Standardbred horses in the United States today.
+This horse became the founding sire of all Standardbred horses in the United States today.

 Melchior, the third of the four brothers, remained in Germany.

 During the 19th century, the Astors became one of the wealthiest families in the United States.
-Toward the end of that century, some of the family moved from America to England and achieved high prominence there.
+Toward the end of that century, some of the family moved from the United States to England and achieved high prominence there.
 During the 20th century, the number of American Astors began to decline, but their legacy lives on in their many public works including the New York Public Library.
 British descendants of the Astors hold two hereditary peerages: Viscount Astor and Baron Astor of Hever.

 While many Astor family members joined the Episcopal Church, John Jacob Astor remained a member of a Reformed congregation to his death.